jvinding/qmk_firmware_clean/keyboards/controllerworks/city42/keymaps/jvinding_city42_miryoku/readme.md

-# Mini42 Miryoku Keymap
+# City42 Miryoku Keymap

-A Miryoku-style keymap for the Controller Works mini42 keyboard, implementing all 11 layers with tap dance layer switching and Mac clipboard shortcuts.
+A Miryoku-style keymap for the Controller Works city42 keyboard, implementing all 11 layers with tap dance layer switching, Mac clipboard shortcuts, and trackpad support.

 ## Features